aiven/aiven-docs/docs/marketplace-setup.md

     :::important
      You won't be charged.
 This only
-     sets up a billing subscription between GCP and Aiven.
+     sets up a billing subscription between Google Cloud and Aiven.

      You will be charged after deploying Aiven services.
      :::